nix-community/dream2nix/README.md

 You can also build documentation by running `nix build .#docs`, or by entering the development shell (`nix develop`) and running `mdbook build docs`.

+A CLI app is available if you want to read documentation in your terminal.
+`nix run .#docs` can be used to list available documentation, and you can access any of those by running `nix run .#docs -- name`.
+Subsystem documentation can be accessed with just `nix run .#docs -- subsystem`.

 ### Funding
 This project receives financial support by [NLNet](https://nlnet.nl/) as part of the [NGI Assure Programme](https://nlnet.nl/assure/) funded by the European Commission.